Chronology of World History

 April 28

-• First night air flight (Claude Grahame-White, England).
+• First night-time airplane flight (by Claude Grahame-White, in England).
 [1]

 May 4

-• Canadian parliament accept creation of Royal Canadian Navy.
+• Canadian parliament accepts creation of Royal Canadian Navy.
 [1]

 May 6